 Metaphorically and in practice, I explore the interrelatedness of darkness and light within individual lives and the natural world.
 My work seeks to illuminate the predicament of living an increasingly threatened existence on a still immensely beautiful planet.
 For some, the threat remains unrecognizable.
 For others, it is the beauty that is imperceptible.

-British cultural critic Michael Carrithers of Durham University (UK) has described my work as offering “a direct passage from the experienced (and aspired) to the expressed” in what he calls “transformative realism, or the setting of everydayness and common recognizability in tension with a vivid and transfigured presence.”
+My work as offers a direct passage from the experienced (and aspired) to the expressed as a transformative realism, or the setting of everydayness and common recognizability in tension with a vivid and transfigured presence.